-Interest- Interest-bearing shares 10A Total shares The total amount of money held by the credit union relating to shares paid in by members.
+10A lotal snares relating to shares paid in by members.
 The amount entered here should be transferred from 1A on CQ for analysis.
-In the following sections, this amount should be broken down into interest-bearing and dividend-bearing shares so that: 10A = 10B + 10C 10B Interest-bearing shares The total amount of money held by the credit union in respect of shares that are interest-bearing.
-10C Dividend-bearing shares The total amount of money held by the credit union in respect of shares that are dividend-bearing.
+In the following sections, this amount should be broken down into interest-bearing and dividend-bearing shares so that: 10A = 10B + 10C 10B Interest-bearing shares 10A = 10B + 10C The total amount of money held by the credit union in respect of shares that are interest-bearing.